apache/mesos/docs/endpoints/master/api/v1/scheduler.md

 >        /master/api/v1/scheduler

 ### TL;DR; ###
-Endpoint for schedulers to make Calls against the master.
+Endpoint for schedulers to make calls against the master.

 ### DESCRIPTION ###
 Returns 202 Accepted iff the request is accepted.